Birational geometry and localisation of categories: Preliminaries and notation

 \subsection{Rational maps}

-Let $X,Y$ be two $F$-schemes of finite type.
+Let $X,Y$ be two $F$-schemes of finite type, with $X$ integral and $Y$ separated.
 Recall that a \emph{rational map} from $X$ to $Y$ is a pair $(U,f)$ where $U$ is a dense open subset of $X$ and $f:U\to Y$ is a morphism.
 Two rational maps $(U,f)$ and $(U',f')$ are equivalent if there exists a dense open subset $U''$ contained in $U$ and $U'$ such that $f_{\mid U''}=f'_{\mid U''}$.
 We denote by $\Rat(X,Y)$ the set of equivalence classes of rational maps, so that